-SA Objective Si Likely Significant Effects Rationale 10.
-Landscape Mod+ve ssociated v green infras vements are with improven structure and active public nents the 11.
-Green infrastructur е Mod+ve Direct improvements to green infrastructure are anticipated across the Borough.
+SA Objective Likely Significant Effects Rationale 10.
+Landscape Mod+ve Landscape improvements are likely to be associated with improvements to the green infrastructure and the creation of an attractive public realm.
+11. Green infrastructure Mod+ve Direct improvements to green infrastructure are anticipated across the Borough.
 13. Built environment Mod+ve The built environment is likely to be enhanced as a result of measures associated with delivering a high quality, attractive and safe public realm, as well as from resisting domination of hot food takeaways.
-19. Crime Mod+ve and the stre to help to ress caused the ration and dess. rough 20.
-Public safety Mod+ve The policy is likely to help public safety and the stre through improved conside delivery of design solution used Local 5 Unlikely Positive 14 Maj +ve 3 District 9 Potentia Indirect Negative 0 Mod+ve 6 Regional 0 Likely 5 Cumul 0 Min+ve 5 National 0 Definite 5 Neutral Min-ve 7 Mod-ve 0 Maj -ve 0
+19. Crime Mod+ve The policy is likely to help to reduce crime and the stress caused through improved consideration and delivery of design solutions.
+20. Public safety Mod+ve The policy is likely to help to reduce public safety and the stress caused through improved consideration and delivery of design solutions.
+Local 5 Unlikely 0 Direct 10 Positive 14 Maj +ve 3 District 9 Potential 4 Indirect 4 Negative 0 Mod+ve 6 Regional 0 Likely 5 Cumul 0 Min+ve 5 National 0 Definite 5 Neutral 7 Min-ve 0 Mod-ve 0 Maj -ve 0